 On the other hand, order fulfillment procedures include detailed instructions on how employees should perform different tasks and manage specific situations.

 For example, the procedure for picking and packing products would include:

 1- Retrieving order information

 3- Selecting the right packaging material and packing up the products to avoid any damage

 4- Generating invoices, shipping labels, and barcodes

 5- Conducting final quality check before shipping the products

 In short, a process is a broad approach to achieving an outcome in a series of steps, while a procedure is a specific set of instructions for completing a particular task within a process.

 To remain competitive and maximize its bottom line, your business needs to understand how each process fits into the company’s larger organizational structure.

-Kissflow's Process platform empowers business teams with a set of tools to create, automate, and optimize any business process with ease.
-It has a simple, user-friendly interface to help you develop clear, consistent, and efficient processes that adapt as your business grows.
+Kissflow's low-code platform empowers business teams to create, automate, and optimize any business process with ease.
+It has a simple, user-friendly interface along with a visual drag-and-drop form builder that you can use to build clear, consistent, and efficient processes that adapt as your business grows.